-In many cases, your health care provider is allowed to charge you a fee for copying your record.
+Your health care provider is allowed to charge you a fee for copying your record.
 They can also charge you the actual cost for postage if you have the copy mailed to you.

-• Have information added to your medical record to make it more accurate or complete.
+• Have information added to your medical record to make it more complete or accurate.